Remote Agents In Short

 Requirements

-Remote agents are responsible for executing the Polling Process, which runs every 5 minutes and collects data directly from physical infrastructure (e.g., switches, servers).
+Remote Agents are responsible for executing the Polling Process, which runs every 5 minutes and collects data directly from physical infrastructure (e.g., switches, servers).

 - Polling can be I/O- and CPU-intensive, especially with a large number of network devices.